 What is an RRSP?

 An RRSP (Registered Retirement Savings Plan) is a retirement savings plan that you establish/register to which you or your spouse or common-law partner contribute.
-RRSP contributions can then be used to reduce your tax obligation to Canada Revenue Agency (CRA).
+RRSP contributions can then be used to reduce your tax obligation to the Canada Revenue Agency (CRA).

 What are the tax consequences associated with RRSPs?
 In other words, why should I invest in an RRSP?

 RRSP is primarily a retirement planning tool that allows taxpayers to defer tax when they are in a high tax bracket until retirement (when they are expected to be in a low tax bracket.)
 Any income you earn in the RRSP is usually exempt from tax as long as the funds remain in the plan; you generally have to pay tax when you receive payments from the plan.

 Example: David’s taxable income for the year 2020 is $ 70,000.
 If he contributes $ 30,000 into his RRSP, his taxable income would be reduced from $ 70,000 to $ 40,000.
 Therefore, his tax obligation for the year 2020 would be based on $ 40,000 instead of $ 70,000.
 In other words, by making an RRSP contribution, he moves to a lower tax bracket reducing his annual tax liability.

 How much money can I contribute to my RRSP?

 Your latest notice of assessment should have your RRSP contribution limit for the tax year.
 For instance, your notice of assessment for the year 2019 (that you would have received in 2020 after filing your 2019 tax return) would have your available contribution room for the year 2020.

 You can also find out how much contribution room you have by calling CRA at 1-800-267-6999.
 You’ll be asked to provide the following to verify your identity:

 - your month and year of birth; and